oasis-tcs/openc2-ap-pf/oc2pf.md

 ## 2.2 OpenC2 Response Components
 Response messages originate from the Actuator as a result of a Command.

 Responses associated with REQUIRED Actions MUST be implemented.
 Implementations that include OPTIONAL Actions MUST implement the Responses associated with the implemented Action.
 Additional details regarding Commands and associated Responses are captured in [Section 2.3](#23-openc2-commands).
-Examples are provided in [Annex A](#annex-a-sample-commands).
+Examples are provided in [Appendix E](#appendix-e-sample-commands).
 The structure of an OpenC2 Response is defined in Section 3.3.2 of the [OpenC2 Language Specification](#openc2-lang-v10).

 ### 2.2.1 Response Results